ScottyLabs/tartanhacks-backend/README.md

 ## Database Model
 ![](database-model.png)

+## Environment
+If you need to create any new environment variables, add an example to `.env.template` and make sure to add it as well to `.github/workflows/main.yml` so that CI passes

+## Emails
+In order to configure a new email template, create a folder under `email-templates`.
+In that folder, create your [mjml](https://documentation.mjml.io/) templates.
+Also, create a file called `index.ts` which exports the rendered html by calling [mjml2html](https://documentation.mjml.io/#inside-node-js) on your template file and indexing on the `html` field.
+See `email-templates/verification` for an example.
+In `email-templates/index.ts`, make sure to include your folder in the default export so that the email service can detect your newly added template.

 ## Style
 Please install [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)
 in your VS Code workspace.
 The workspace has configuration files for helping